st-korn/KornToDoList/README.md

         "tasks" : []string //_id task or "" for delimiter
         "timestamp" : datetime // server date and time last modification of today's task-list }

+## Timestamps

+There are two timestamp fields in database:
+* `timestamp` in `Tasks` collection - timestamp of creation or latest modify of a task;
+* `timestamp` in `TodaysTasks` collection - timestamp of creation or latest modify of a today's tasks list.

+There are three timestamps in JSON-api:
+* `Timestamp` - timestamp of a specific task;
+* `TodayTasksTimestamp` - timestamp of today's tasks list;
+* `LastModifiedTimestamp` - most recent timestamp of current list's tasks.

+All timestamps stored in MongoDB with UTC datetime format.
+JSON implemented timestamps as strings, in format `2018-10-13T17:03:35.254Z` or `2018-10-14T20:53:56.893+03:00`.
+All timestamp comparisons are made in the **UTC format**.

 ## Identifiers naming